flintlib/flint/doc/source/mpoly.rst

     The number of fields in each vector is
     ``nfields`` and the total number of vectors to unpack is ``len``.

-.. function:: void mpoly_repack_monomials(ulong * exps1, slong bits1, const ulong * exps2, slong bits2, slong len, const mpoly_ctx_t mctx)
+.. function:: int mpoly_repack_monomials(ulong * exps1, ulong bits1, const ulong * exps2, ulong bits2, slong len, const mpoly_ctx_t mctx)

     Convert an array of length ``len`` of exponents ``exps2`` packed using bits ``bits2`` into an array ``exps1`` using bits ``bits1``.
     No checking is done to ensure that the result fits into bits ``bits1``.

-.. function:: void mpoly_pack_monomials_tight(ulong * exp1, const ulong * exp2, slong len, const slong * mults, slong num, slong extra, slong bits)
+.. function:: void mpoly_pack_monomials_tight(ulong * exp1, const ulong * exp2, slong len, const slong * mults, slong num, slong bits)

     Given an array of possibly packed exponent vectors ``exp2`` of length ``len``, where each field of each exponent vector is packed into the